Proposed Japanese invasion of Australia during World War II: Debate between the Army and Navy

 Japan's success in the early months of the Pacific War led elements of the Imperial Japanese Navy to propose invading Australia.
 In December 1941 the Navy proposed including an invasion of Northern Australia as one of Japan's "stage two" war objectives after Southeast Asia was conquered.
 This proposal was most strongly pushed by Captain Sadatoshi Tomioka, the head of the Navy General Staff's Planning section, on the grounds that the United States was likely to use Australia as a base to launch a counter-offensive in the South-West Pacific.
 The Navy headquarters argued that this invasion could be carried out by a small landing force as this area of Australia was lightly defended and isolated from Australia's main population centres.
-There was not universal support for this proposal within the Navy, however, and Isoroku Yamamoto, the commander of the Combined Fleet, consistently opposed it.
+There was not universal support for this proposal within the Navy, and Isoroku Yamamoto, the commander of the Combined Fleet, consistently opposed it.

 The Japanese Army opposed the Navy's proposal as being impractical.
 The Army's focus was on defending the perimeter of Japan's conquests, and it believed that invading Australia would over-extend these defence lines.
-Moreover, the Army was not willing to release the large number of troops it calculated was needed for such an operation from the Kwantung Army in Manchuria as it both feared that the Soviet Union would enter the Pacific War and wanted to preserve an option for Japan to invade Siberia.
+The Army was not willing to release the large number of troops it calculated was needed for such an operation from the Kwantung Army in Manchuria, as it both feared that the Soviet Union would enter the Pacific War and wanted to preserve an option for Japan to invade Siberia.